sureshdsk/sureshdsk.github.io/content/blog/art-of-decision-making-thought-experiment.md

 Decision making is one of the most difficult job.
 When we have a bunch of options and we are not sure where our each options may lead and we are always worried about making wrong choices.
 How can we avoid this and make a better decision?
 If we can list down all possible events and its possible results, We will know the worst case scenarios and we can be perpared to face failure in a better way.
 In this article, we will see how we can use **Thought Experiment** to make better decision.

 ## Thought Experiment
-Thought experiment is a technique used to experiment and explore a theory, an idea or hypothesis to figure out possible consequences without doing it practically.
+Thought experiment is a technique used to experiment and explore a theory, an idea or a hypothesis to figure out possible consequences without doing it practically.
 Great thinkers, scientists and geniuses have employed the thought experiment technique to validate their most brilliant ideas and hypothesis.
 Thought experiment technique is heavily used in reverse engineering.

 Though this technique is usually used by scientists and engineers to experiment complex ideas that can not be experimented in reality or it costs a lot to experiment.
+We can still use it in our day to day life to make decisions.

 ## Why Thought Experiment?
 Thought Experiment gives us the framework to explore ideas without practically doing it.